hashgraph/did-method/did-method-specification.md

 Appnet members subscribed to this DID topic shall replace the previous version of the DID document from their storage with this new version upon receiving this message from a mirror.

-### Delete (Revoke)
+### Delete
 A DID document is deleted within the appnet by sending a `ConsensusSubmitMessage` transaction to a Hedera network node.
 It is executed by sending a `submitMessage` RPC call to HCS with the `ConsensusSubmitMessageTransactionBody` containing:
 - `topicID` - equal to the ID of appnet's DID topic
 - `message` - a JSON DID message described above with `didOperation` set to `delete`

-Appnet members subscribed to this DID topic shall delete the DID document from their storage or mark it as revoked upon receiving this message from a mirror.
+Appnet members subscribed to this DID topic shall delete the DID document from their storage or mark it as deleted upon receiving this message from a mirror.

 ### Appnet Relay Interface for CRUD Operations